GTAmodding/gta3script-specs/SPECIFICATION.md

 This label may be referenced in certain commands to transfer (or start) control-flow of execution to the statement it prefixes.
 Labels themselves do not alter the flow of control, which continues to the statement it enbodies.

 The name of a label may be empty.
-The name of a label may contain characters that do not match the `text_literal` production.
+The name of a label may contain characters that do not match the `identifier` production.
 In such cases, the label cannot be used as arguments to commands.

 ### Empty Statements

-An empty statement does nothing.

 ```
 empty_statement := eol ;
 ```

+**Semantics**

+An empty statement does nothing.

 ### Embedded Statements